 Inspect brake caliper guide pins and guide pin boots for damage.

-INSTALLATION FOR FRONT: Ensure brake pad hardware mating surfaces are clean.
+Ensure brake pad hardware mating surfaces are clean.

 Install brake pad retainers to brake caliper bracket.